ffatahillah7/HR-Attrition-Rate-EDA/README.md

 For good and detail result of the analysis , you can used data visualization tools like Tableau, Power BI or Looker Studio.
 In this project, I used Tableau for deeper analysis.
-From This Dashboard we can coclude that Attritio rate for the company is 16.12% from 1470 Count of Employee (About 237 Employee).
+From This Dashboard we can conclude that The Attrition rate for the company is 16.12% from 1470 Count of Employee (About 237 Employee).
 Average age of it is 37 Years old.
 56,12% of that are from R&D Department. see the detail from Dashoard Picture.

 ![Dashboard Tableau HR Attrition Rate](https://github.com/user-attachments/assets/d313a8d2-3318-43c8-82e0-3d7dc97dd32e)